Graphic design: Typography

 Typography includes type design, modifying type glyphs and arranging type.
 Type glyphs (characters) are created and modified using illustration techniques.
 Type arrangement is the selection of typefaces, point size, tracking (the space between all characters used), kerning (the space between two specific characters) and leading (line spacing).

 Typography is performed by typesetters, compositors, typographers, graphic artists, art directors, and clerical workers.
 Until the digital age, typography was a specialized occupation.
 Certain fonts communicate or resemble stereotypical notions.
-For example, 1942 Report is a font which types text akin to a typewriter or a vintage report.
+For example, the 1942 Report is a font which types text akin to a typewriter or a vintage report.

 Page layout

 Page layout deals with the arrangement of elements (content) on a page, such as image placement, text layout and style.
 Page design has always been a consideration in printed material and more recently extended to displays such as web pages.
 Elements typically consist of type (text), images (pictures), and (with print media) occasionally place-holder graphics such as a dieline for elements that are not printed with ink such as die/laser cutting, foil stamping or blind embossing.